math-club-donostia/math-club-donostia.github.io/source/index.rst

 Age of participants
 +++++++++++++++++++++

-We accept children from 1st year of Primary education, up to (and including) Bachillerato.
-Younger children also may come, but we do not prepare anything specifically for them.
+We welcome children from 1st year of Primary education, up to (and including) Bachillerato.
+Younger children also may come and ennjoy, although we do not prepare specifically for them.

 Time and place
 +++++++++++++++

-Donostia International Physics Center (DIPC)  `map <https://maps.app.goo.gl/gQCwwBtMxdog811S8>`__
+Donostia International Physics Center (DIPC)  `map <https://maps.app.goo.gl/gQCwwBtMxdog811S8>`__ Usually on Sundays, see

-The next session is on April 14th, see time in the following `form <https://forms.gle/4PaWXph4CjMcHcbk6>`__

-It is important to fill the form before every class.
-This helps us to prepare.

 Contact
 +++++++++